View on GitHub

 client::start_interactive()?;

-// Send multiple JSONs without audio gaps
+// Send multiple JSONs without silence gaps

 let phrase1 = r#"{"event_count": 2, "events": [